 CARA’s webinar platform is an excellent opportunity to increase skill sets, knowledge base, networking, sharing best practices for challenges and solutions and obtaining first-hand information on Tri Council and provincial funding changes/updates.

 The cost to enroll for a webinar is $90 for CARA Members and $150 for Non-members.
 To learn more about CARA or become a member, please visit the CARA website.

-Upcoming key webinars for August and September 2018.
+Upcoming key webinars for October and November 2018.
 The complete list of webinars is available here.

 Learn how to build a strategy for helping your organization’s research be translated into real world impact.
 Knowledge mobilization–specifically, the uptake of research by policymakers–has changed in recent years with the rise of the social Web.
 Citations in public policy documents can now be tracked and correlated with other online engagement data (e.g. tweets, newspaper mentions, Facebook shares, and so on) to help us form a more complete picture of how well-publicized research can better impact public policy.
 We will also discuss popular strategies for engagement with policymakers that can help researchers and research administrators better ensure knowledge mobilization for their studies.

 Grantbusters: Identifying Funding Sources/SOS Subventions – October 10, 2018

 Dealing with funding opportunities received from various sources is like a fishing expedition.
 How does the office of research make sure to send the right info to the right person?
 This presentation will focus on principles and strategies that the UniversitÃ© de MontrÃ©al applies to inform properly its community of research.
 We will present different types of information dissemination (eg. newsletter, PIVOT) as well as issues and challenges met.